-Using data from the Utah Department of Health, project leaders pin-pointed small health areas in West Salt Lake with high case counts as of early June, 2020.
-Small health areas were mapped along Census tracks, then a simple random sample of addresses was used to define a targeted sample of 14,060 households.
+Using data from the Utah Department of Health, project leaders pin-pointed small health areas in West Salt Lake with high case counts as of early June 2020.
+Small health areas were mapped along Census tracts, then a simple random sample of addresses was used to define a targeted sample of 14,060 households.
 All households within the sample were sent a mail invitation to participate in the project.
 Out of the larger sample, 1,980 households were randomly selected for an in-person knock on the door and interview.
+Households were given different levels of participation incentives to be able to test for and correct for nonresponse bias.
 Those who completed the survey were then asked to provide a blood sample for serology testing.